TDOC Launches "Operation Blackout"

 - Will not open their doors for trick-or-treaters.

-- Will only open their doors for law enforcement or probation and parole officers.
+- Will only open their doors for law enforcement.

 - Will not be allowed to display fall decorations.